 The scientifically chosen formula includes vitamins and co-factors, essential minerals, amino acids, standardized herbal extracts, digestive enzymes, specialty nutrients and immunity support ingredients.
 These are standardized extracts with a pharmaceutical grade enteric coating and are free of any fillers and are guaranteed to contain exactly what is stated on the label.

-We here at Quality-Nutritional-Supplements have been personally taking a variety of Xtend-Life products, including their famous fish oil, with excellent results.
+We here at Quality-Nutritional-Supplements have been personally taking a variety of Xtend-Life products, including their famous Omega 3 Fish Oil, with excellent results.

 Charney, D.S.; Henninger, G.R.; Reinhard, J.F.; Sternberg, D.E.; and Hafstead, K.M.
 The effect of IV L-Tryptophan on prolactin, growth hormones and mood in healthy subjects.
 Psychopharmacology, 78:38-45, 1982.

 Agarwal, D.P.; Ziemsen, B.; Goedde, H.W.; Philippu, G.; Milech, U.; and Schrappe, O. Free and bound plasma Tryptophan levels in psychiatric disorders.
 Progress in Tryptophan and Serotonin Research, Schlossberg, H.G., Kochen, W., Linzen, B. and Steinhart, H., eds.
 Berlin: Walter de Gruyter, 1984, 391-396.

 Peters, J.C.
 Tryptophan nutrition and metabolism: An overview.
 Advances in Experimental Medicine and Biology 1991;294:345-349.

 Baumgarten, H.G. and Schlossberger, H.G.
 Anatomy and function of central serotonergic neurons. – Progress in Tryptophan and Serotonin Research, 173-188.